Green Party of Canada candidates in the 2006 Canadian federal election: Don Cameron (Saskatoon—Wanuskewin)

-Cameron was born in northeastern Saskatchewan, and attended the University of Saskatchewan.
+Don Cameron was born in northeastern Saskatchewan, and attended the University of Saskatchewan.
 He moved to Ottawa to accept a job in the federal civil service, and later opened a consulting firm.
 His campaign emphasized a tax on junk food to combat the rising health care expenditures (Saskatoon Star-Phoenix, 9 January 2006).
 He received 1,292 votes (3.59%), finishing fourth against Conservative incumbent Maurice Vellacott.